Covid-19 coronavirus lockdown: Air NZ pleads with no show passengers to cancel bookings

-Air New Zealand is pleading with no show customers to cancel bookings so their seats can be grabbed by desperate Kiwis trying to get home before tomorrow night's lockdown.
+Air New Zealand is pleading with no-show customers to cancel bookings so their seats can be used by desperate Kiwis trying to get home before tomorrow night's lockdown.

 Thousands of New Zealanders stranded around the country are in a desperate race against time to get home before sweeping measures to prevent the spread of Covid-19 come into force at 11.59pm on Wednesday.